 Admission of students to a School, Transfer/Migration of Students.
 1. ADMISSION-GENERAL CONDITIONS

-- 1.1 A student seeking admission to any class in a 'School' will be eligible for admission to that class only if he: - (i) has been studying in a school recognised by or affiliated to this Board or any other recognised Board of Secondary Education in India; - (ii) has passed qualifying or equivalent qualifying examination making him eligible for admission to that class; - satisfies the requirements of age limits (minimum & maximum) as determined by the Sate/U.T.
-Government and applicable to the place where the School is located; - (iv) produces:- - (a) the School Leaving Certificate/Transfer Certificate signed by the Head of the Institution last attended and countersigned; - (b) document(s) in support of his having passed the qualifying or equivalent qualifying examination, and - (c) The Date of Birth Certificate issued by the Registrar of Births and Deaths wherever existing as proof of date of birth.
+- 1.1 (a) A student seeking admission to any class in a 'School' will be eligible for admission to that class only if he: - (i) has been studying in a school recognised by or affiliated to this Board or any other recognised Board of Secondary Education in India; - (ii) has passed qualifying or equivalent qualifying examination making him eligible for admission to that class; - (iii) satisfies the requirements of age limits (minimum & maximum) as determined by the State/ U.T.
+Government and applicable to the place where the School is located; - (iv) produces :- - (a) the School Leaving Certificate/Transfer Certificate signed by the Head of the Institution last attended and countersigned; - (b) document(s) in support of his having passed the qualifying or equivalent qualifying examination, and - (c) For the purposes of admission to elementary education, the age of a child shall be determined on the basis of the birth certificate issued in accordance with the provisions of the Births.
+Deaths and Marriages Registration.
+Act, 1886 or on the basis of such other document, as may be prescribed. as stipulated in section 14(1) of THE RIGHT OF CHILDREN TO FREE AND COMPULSORY EDUCATION ACT, 2009. - (d) No child shall be denied admission in a school for lack of age proof, as stipulated in section 14(2) of THE RIGHT OF CHILDREN TO FREE AND COMPULSORY EDUCATION ACT, 2009.